codekwa/SmplSuite/README.md

 ---

 SmplSuite is a modular suite of creative and utility-focused tools built for modern audio, visual, and file management workflows.
-Powered by CodeKwa and designed with simplicity and smart automation in mind, each tool within the suite helps creators and organizers take control of their digital content.
+Created by CodeKwa, using Python.
+Designed with simplicity and smart automation in mind.
+Each tool within the suite helps creators and organizers take control of their digital content.

 ### 🔊 Current Audio Tools:
 - **SmplMFO** – Music File Organizer that auto-sorts, renames, and enriches music libraries.